 Spot treat anthills or mounds with an outdoor insecticide.
 For large-scale ant problems, use an insect killer that contains bifenthrin as the active ingredient.
-First, mow the grass, then spray the insecticide on the entire lawn in the early morning or late afternoon, when the ants are most active for effective ant control.
+First, mow the grass (learn how to mow like a pro), then spray the insecticide on the entire lawn in the early morning or late afternoon, when the ants are most active for effective ant control.

 6. Eliminate easy entry

 Trim back bushes, shrubs, and trees that brush against your siding or roof.
 These provide a bridge for ants to reach your home.
 Avoid stacking firewood next to the house.
 Don’t miss these warning signs your house is about to be infested.

 7. Hunt down the nest

 For some infestations—of carpenter ants, for instance—you must get rid of the nest.
 How to find it: Look for damp areas such as framing or flooring that is soft and spongy (this could be the result of, say, a plumbing or roof leak).
 Look in attics, bathrooms, and exterior walls.
 When you find the nest, spray it with an insecticide labeled for indoor use.

 Natural ant killers you already have in your house

 Entomologists (aka, the bug experts) agree that natural remedies are not as potent as pesticides for ant control.
 But if you want to try toxin-free ways to get rid of the little critters, these are good options.